xonsh/xonsh/news/fixe_uptime.rst

 * Add support for Haiku
 * Add support MacOS 10.10

-* <news item>

 **Changed:**

 * Update uptime lib by the last one from Pypi
-* Change boottime return for return timestamp float type require to xonsh
+* Add boottime_timestamp function for return timestamp float type require by xonsh
 * Merge the entire uptime module inside a single file
 * Black reformat